Moscovium: Nuclear stability and isotopes

 Moscovium is expected to be within an island of stability centered on copernicium (element 112) and flerovium (element 114).
 Due to the expected high fission barriers, any nucleus within this island of stability exclusively decays by alpha decay and perhaps some electron capture and beta decay.
 Although the known isotopes of moscovium do not actually have enough neutrons to be on the island of stability, they can be seen to approach the island as in general, the heavier isotopes are the longer-lived ones.

 The hypothetical isotope 291Mc is an especially interesting case as it has only one neutron more than the heaviest known moscovium isotope, 290Mc.
 It could plausibly be synthesized as the daughter of 295Ts, which in turn could be made from the reaction ^{249}Bk(^{48}Ca,2n)^{295}Ts.
 Calculations show that it may have a significant electron capture or positron emission decay mode in addition to alpha decay and also have a relatively long half-life of several seconds.
 This would produce 291Fl, 291Nh, and finally 291Cn which is expected to be in the middle of the island of stability and have a half-life of about 1200 years, affording the most likely hope of reaching the middle of the island using current technology.
 Possible drawbacks are that the cross section of the production reaction of 295Ts is expected to be low and the decay properties of superheavy nuclei this close to the line of beta stability are largely unexplored.
+The heavy isotopes from 291Mc to 294Mc might also be produced using charged-particle evaporation, in the 245Cm(48Ca,pxn) and 248Cm(48Ca,pxn) reactions.

 The light isotopes 284Mc, 285Mc, and 286Mc could be made from the 241Am+48Ca reaction.
 They would undergo a chain of alpha decays, ending at transactinide isotopes too light to be made by hot fusion and too heavy to be made by cold fusion.
 The isotope 286Mc was found in 2021 at Dubna, in the ^{243}Am(^{48}Ca,5n)^{286}Mc reaction: it decays into the already-known 282Nh and its daughters.
+The yet lighter 282Mc and 283Mc could be made from 243Am+44Ca, but the cross-section would likely be lower.